votuongquan/Homebase-Take-home-Assignment/README.md

 ## File Structure
 The workspace contains the following files:
-  - real_estate_cache.sqlite: This is the SQLite database where the scraped data is cached.
+  - `real_estate_cache.sqlite`: This is the SQLite database where the scraped data is cached.
-  - main.py: This is the main Python script that scrapes the data and processes it
+  - `main.py`: This is the main Python script that scrapes the data and processes it
-  - databds.xlsx: This is the Excel file where the scraped data is stored
+  - `databds.xlsx`: This is the Excel file where the scraped data is stored

 ## Requirements
   - Python 3.x
+  - numpy library (for handling data)
-  - pandas library (for handling data)x
+  - pandas library (for handling data)
   - BeautifulSoup library (for web scraping)
   - requests library (for making HTTP requests)
   - requests_cache library (for caching HTTP requests)